Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection

-There is another line of research which inspires us a lot.
 Previously, FCN has already been applied to and made a success in multi-person pose estimation \cite{cao2016realtime,newell2017associative}, where several keypoints are firstly detected merely through responses of full convolutions, and then they are further grouped into complete poses of individual persons.
-In view of this, recently two inspirational works, CornerNet \cite{Law_2018_ECCV} and TLL \cite{Song_2018_ECCV}, successfully go free from windows and anchor boxes, which perform object detection as convolutional keypoint detections and their associations.
+In view of this, recently two inspirational works, CornerNet \cite{Law_2018_ECCV} and TLL \cite{Song_2018_ECCV}, successfully go free from windows and anchor-boxes, which perform object detection as convolutional keypoint detections and their associations.
 Though the keypoint association require additional computations, sometimes complex as in TLL, the keypoint prediction by FCN inspires us to go a step further, achieving center and scale prediction based pedestrian and face detection in full convolutions.

-In summary, the main contributions of this work are as follows: (i) We show a new possibility that pedestrian and face detection can be simplified as a straightforward center and scale prediction task through convolutions, which bypasses the limitations of anchor box based detectors and gets rid of the complex post-processing of recent keypoint pairing based detectors. (ii) The proposed CSP detector achieves the new state-of-the-art performance on two challenging pedestrian detection benchmarks, CityPersons \cite{zhang2017citypersons} and Caltech \cite{dollar2012pedestrian}, it also achieves competitive performance on one of the most popular face detection benchmark--WiderFace \cite{yang2016wider}. (iii) The proposed CSP detector presents good generalization ability when cross-dataset evaluation is performed.
+In summary, the main contributions of this work are as follows: (i) We show a new possibility that pedestrian and face detection can be simplified as a straightforward center and scale prediction task through convolutions, which bypasses the limitations of anchor-box based detectors and gets rid of the complex post-processing of recent keypoint pairing based detectors. (ii) The proposed CSP \cite{liu2019high} detector achieves the new state-of-the-art performance on two challenging pedestrian detection benchmarks, CityPersons \cite{zhang2017citypersons} and Caltech \cite{dollar2012pedestrian}, it also achieves competitive performance on one of the most popular face detection benchmark--WiderFace \cite{yang2016wider}. (iii) The proposed CSP detector presents good generalization ability when cross-dataset evaluation is performed.